 Free with Advance Price – when selected a text box appears allowing you to set the advance ticket price here, if appropriate.
 Leave blank to allow companies and venues to set their own advance price.

 Priceband Nicknames – Useful if you have different pricebands.
-For example: previews, midweek, Friday and Saturdays.
+For example: previews, midweek, Fridays and Saturdays.

 Nicknames affect pricing – If flipped to YES – all performances sharing a nickname must have the same pricing.
 If flipped to NO – the priceband nickname won’t affect pricing.

-Performance Tags – Use this to record things about the performance that you’d like to flag – eg: accessible performance, world premiere or it’s part of a membership scheme.
+Performance Tags – Use this to record things about the performance that you’d like to flag – eg: accessible performance, world premiere or if it is part of a membership scheme.
 These DO NOT have an impact on pricing.

 Use for Members’ / Friends’ tickets, 2 for 1 or BOGOF deals.

-Enter the name of the Tag, a description and specify whether the special tickets should be on by default by typing in YES or NO. Click the + to add your special ticket.
+Enter the name of the Tag, a description and specify whether the special tickets should be on by default by typing in YES or NO. Click the + to add your performance tag.